wp-plugins/company-presentation/readme.txt

 15. You are in control of the content on your home page.
 Your employees (team members) are in charge of their profile and content.
 Together you pick "the best of all of you".
 Choose a template or have one customised.
 All templates, our free templates included, are responsive.

 == Changelog ==
+= 4.0.3 =
+* Problem resolved - Related posts error for users with several shortcodes and related posts.

 = 4.0.2 =
 * Problem resolved - Code generator Company error.